soul-stone/public-assets/README.md

 # Soulstone Public Assets
-A repo to take advantage of the free hosting that Github provides :)
+Public assets to use on various Soulstone services! :)